3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 Git and Github just share a similar name, but GitHub is a platform in the browser where we can share repos/code with each other.
 And we use git, locally, to keep track of our files, and then we push those files/changes to GitHub.

 You can certainly use Git without GitHub!
-The Visual Studio Team offers a version control.
+The Visual Studio Team offers a version control system.
 And Bitbucket also has one.
 But GitHub is an industry standard.

 <br />